-If Caesarstone slabs are stored in areas exposed to sunlight or high temperatures it is recommended to provide additional support to prevent warping.
-This can be achieved by building a third post on the stand, or placing a 30 mm thickness slab against the posts.
+If Caesarstone slabs are stored in areas exposed to sunlight or high temperatures it is recommended to provide additional support to prevent warping by building a third post on the stand.

-DO NOT EXPOSE THE POLISHED SURFACE
+I DO NOT EXPOSE THE POLISHED SURFACE

 Store the outer slabs in each rack with their backs facing outwards, so that the polished surface is not exposed.